-- that does not run out. - Example: The Sun (for at around another 6 billion years) → results in wind and flowing water that can produce electricity. - - Can be forests, wildlife, grasslands, fertile topsoil, clean air - -Exist in a fixed amount or it takes million or billions of years to make. - Example: Fossil fuels (coal, oil, natural gas), mineral resources (copper, salt)
+- Inexhaustible resourcesa continuous resources that does not run out. - Example: The Sun (for at around another 6 billion years) → results in wind and flowing water that can produce electricity. - Renewable Resource- A resource that can be replenished by natural processes faster than it is used. - Can be forests, wildlife, grasslands, fertile topsoil, clean air - Nonrenewable Resources- Exist in a fixed amount or it takes million or billions of years to make. - Example: Fossil fuels (coal, oil, natural gas), mineral resources (copper, salt)

-are natural services provided by the \\\\\ that support life and human economies at no monetary cost.
+Economic Services are natural services provided by the ecosystem that support life and human economies at no monetary cost.